 to each funding source at the end of the academic year.
 When submitting a payment request:

-A. You can ask to have items purchased on your group’s behalf,
+1. You can ask to have items purchased on your group’s behalf,

 2. Request a Transfer to a University Department that has paid for an expense already.